Stumptown Coffee Kyoto: Where Third-Wave Coffee Meets Ace Hotel Design

 Stumptown Coffee shares the Ace Hotel lobby space, with both sofa seating and a long communal table

-Kyoto, often celebrated as the coffee capital of Japan, boasts an astonishing density of cafés.
-From retro landmarks like INODA COFFEE, cultural salons such as Salon de thé FRANÇOIS (フランソア喫茶室), century-old townhouses like Sweets Cafe KYOTO KEIZO, and historic Western-style spaces like Gospel Cafe, to sleek contemporary brands like % Arabica, each café—whether old or new—has its own loyal following.
+Kyoto, often regarded as the coffee capital of Japan, boasts an astonishing density of cafés.
+From retro landmarks like INODA COFFEE and cultural salons such as Salon de thé FRANÇOIS (フランソア喫茶室), to century-old townhouses like Sweets Cafe KYOTO KEIZO and historic Western-style spaces like Gospel Cafe, as well as sleek contemporary brands like % Arabica, each café—old or new—has its own loyal following.
 Perhaps that’s why Stumptown Coffee didn’t choose the fast-paced bustle of Tokyo, but instead established itself in Kyoto, a city where life moves at a gentler pace and small details are celebrated.

-What makes it even more distinctive is that the shop is located on the first floor of Ace Hotel Kyoto.
-The hotel itself sits within Shinpuhkan, whose core is the historic Former Kyoto Central Telephone Office, designed in 1926 by architect Tetsuro Yoshida.
-This iconic red-brick Taisho-era building symbolized Kyoto’s early modernization, with its brick façade and arched windows once serving as a landmark along Karasuma-dori, bearing witness to the city's transformation through the Showa and Heisei eras into Reiwa.
+What makes this location even more distinctive is that the shop sits on the first floor of Ace Hotel Kyoto.
+The hotel itself is housed within Shinpuhkan, whose core is the historic Former Kyoto Central Telephone Office, designed in 1926 by architect Tetsuro Yoshida.
+This iconic red-brick Taisho-era building symbolized Kyoto’s early modernization, with its brick façade and arched windows once serving as a landmark along Karasuma-dori, bearing witness to the city’s transformation from the Showa and Heisei eras into Reiwa.

 Today, the building’s adaptive reuse was overseen by Kengo Kuma & Associates, with interiors by Los Angeles–based Commune Design.
-The team carefully “stitched” the old and new together, preserving its historic character while infusing contemporary design.
+The team carefully “stitched” old and new together, preserving the building’s historic character while infusing it with contemporary design.
 Kuma introduced the concept of “streets weaving through architecture”, creating two pedestrian passages that link the old and new wings.
 The result is architecture that extends city streets rather than closing them off.
-This concept mirrors the traditional tōriniwa (passage courtyard) found in Kyoto’s machiya townhouses, while embodying the Ace Hotel vision of a “public living room” for the city.
+This idea echoes the traditional tōriniwa (passage courtyard) found in Kyoto’s machiya townhouses, while embodying the Ace Hotel vision of a “public living room” for the city.

 The design theme—“a dense garden of past and present”—breathes new life into the nearly 100-year-old red-brick landmark, blending a global design language with local materials and narratives.
 Within this atmosphere, Stumptown Coffee has become a relaxed yet stylish corner for locals and travelers alike.